 That personal touch and connectivity with a customer is what makes mascots a unique UX tool.
 In the world of B2B tech companies there isn’t a lot of levity.
 Giving your customer a real face to interact with (especially if that face is furry) can go a long way to improving their experience.

-LogMyCalls.com is a call tracking platform.
+LogMyCalls.com (now Convirza) is a call tracking platform.
 They specialize in analyzing and tracking phone calls for businesses.
 But take one look at their website and you’ll soon find that those calls aren’t being analyzed and tracked by people or even by computers, but by a beaver named Bernard.
 He adds a personal touch to the user’s experience.
 Sometimes all that a customer needs is a helping hand, or paw, or flipper.

 Mascots like Bernard, Duke and Freddy provide brand recall that goes well beyond a logo or tagline.
 Because they are an active narrator of a brand, mascots can be continuously weaved into the brand’s story.
 As more and more B2B tech companies start effectively using new faces to relate to their customers, it begs the question...Who do you want to tell your story?